The Mesa Lab

 The building was designed by I.M.
-Pei in 1961, and built in 1964, so 2014 marks NCAR's 50th birthday.
-Pei based his design on the Anasazi cliff dwellings of Mesa Verde, and used bush-hammered concrete and locally sourced aggregate to help the structure blend with its environment.
+Pei in 1961, and built in 1964.
+Pei based his design on the Anasazi cliff dwellings of Mesa Verde, and used bush-hammered concrete with locally sourced aggregate to help the structure blend with its environment.

 I wanted to capture the abstract, conceptual nature of the architecture, in a way that recognizes the project's age, and its significance as a landmark in modernism.